 • SMS and automatic mailing service providers

 Such integrations are helpful when it comes to communicating with debtors and setting up automatic reminders and follow-ups.
-These services allow communication with debtors either via SMS and email or in instant messengers such as Skype, Facebook Messenger, WhatsApp and others.
+These services allow communication with debtors either via bulk SMS messages and email or in instant messengers such as Skype, Facebook Messenger, WhatsApp and others.

 • Auto redial solution